rajeshprasadgupta/EshopMicroservices/README.md

 # EshopMicroservices
-Is a set of Microservices on .NET 8 platform using ASP.NET Core Web API, Docker, RabbitMQ, MassTransit, gRPC, YARP API Gateway, PostgreSQL, Redis, SQLite, SQL Server, Marten, Entity Framework Core, CQRS, MediatR, DDD, and vertical and clean architecture.
+Is a set of Microservices on .NET 8 platform using ASP.NET Core Web API, Docker, RabbitMQ, MassTransit, gRPC, YARP API Gateway, PostgreSQL, Redis, SQLite, SQL Server, Marten, Entity Framework Core, CQRS (logical), MediatR, DDD, and vertical and clean architecture.
 It has e-commerce modules such as Product, Basket, Discount, and Ordering microservices with NoSQL (PostgreSQL DocumentDB, Redis) and relational databases (SQLite, SQL Server) using RabbitMQ for event-driven communication and YARP API Gateway.

 Key components include: